ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="no-publish-auth"></a><br/><br/><br/>

-## How to disable push authentication
+## How to Disable Push Authentication

 In the scene page, the standard push format is with `?secret=xxx` authentication, such as `rtmp://ip/live/livestream?secret=xxx`